Chain of Gold: Part two

-Meanwhile, Thomas searches the Chiswick grounds for the malos root and Lucie wanders off to a shed, where she spies on Grace Blackthorn.
+Meanwhile, Thomas searches the Chiswick grounds for the root and Lucie wanders off to a shed, where she spies on Grace Blackthorn.
 She notices Jesse Blackthorn's body, in a glass coffin, where he appears to be asleep.
-She hears Grace talking about her mother hurting James when suddenly a Namtar demon attacks her.
-It scoffs at her for removing James' bracelet and reaches out to destroy Jesse's coffin when Lucie reveals herself and helps Grace against the attack.
-Just as they are cornered and about to be injured, Jesse kills it with a sword.
-Lucie utters his name, astonishing Grace and befuddling her as to how Lucie could see Jesse.
-Lucie and Thomas Lightwood are able to retrieve the plant to finish the antidote for the poison Christopher had developed.
-Thomas and Alastair use Henry's lab to create the elixir and go to the Silent City to distribute it, which is a huge success.
+She hears Grace talking about her mother hurting James when suddenly a demon attacks her.
+It scoffs at her for removing James' bracelet and reaches out to destroy Jesse's coffin when Lucie reveals herself and helps Grace fight.
+Jesse kills the demon, saving them.
+Lucie and Thomas Lightwood retrieve the plant to finish the antidote for the poison Christopher had developed.
+Thomas and Alastair create the elixir and go to the Silent City to distribute it, which is a huge success.

 After fleeing the city, James realizes that the person behind the attacks had to be his demonic grandfather.
 He enters the shadow realm to confront and stop Belial once and for all.
 After some time, Cordelia uses Cortana to cut through the Portal to help him.
 Belial reveals that the Mandikhor demon was raised partially in the physical world and partially in his realm, making it immune to sunlight.
 They battle the Mandikhor, but are gravely outmatched until James used his connection to Belial's realm to summon a tornado and kill it.
 Belial then approaches James to proposition him once again, to which Cordelia ran him through with Cortana.
 With Belial being severely wounded, the realm collapses, and James and Cordelia return to their own realm.
-Having been poisoned and depleted his strength when reaching into the realm, James is dying when they came back.
-Matthew tries iratzes but they are not strong enough to save him.
-Thankfully, unbeknownst to him, the ghost of Jesse Blackthorn gave James his last breath — which had been preserved in his locket to one day resurrect himself — saving his life.
+Having been poisoned and depleted his strength when reaching into the realm, James is dying when they returned.
+Matthew tries healing runes, but they are not strong enough to save him.
+Unbeknownst to him, the ghost of Jesse Blackthorn gave James his last breath — which had been preserved in his locket to one day resurrect himself — saving his life.